dataarts/tailbone/README.md

 Finally, for added capabilities, there is a JavaScript library served up which does additional niceties like bi-directional binding of your model and your backend to a JavaScript structure with simplified querying.
-The JavaScript library is pretty alpha don’t think I would necessarily rely on that part just yet.
+The JavaScript library is pretty alpha don’t think we would necessarily rely on that part just yet.

 - [Status](#status)